Paramboia/pokemon-fusion/app/api/generate/README.md

 4. Check if the feature is enabled at the beginning of the function
    - Early return if disabled

-5. Include detailed logging for debugging
+5. Include detailed logging with unique request IDs for debugging

-## Environment Variables

-The system uses these environment variables to control behavior:

-- `USE_REPLICATE_BLEND` - Enable Replicate Blend for initial fusion (default: true)
-- `USE_GPT_VISION_ENHANCEMENT` - Enable GPT Image Enhancement for refining the fusion (default: true)
-- `REPLICATE_API_TOKEN` - API token for Replicate
-- `OPENAI_API_KEY` - API key for OpenAI (required for both GPT-4 Vision description and GPT-image-1 enhancement)
-- `ENHANCEMENT_TIMEOUT` - Timeout for the enhancement process in milliseconds
+## Credits and Billing System

+The fusion generation process includes a credit system:
+1. AI-generated fusions (non-simple) consume 1 credit per generation
+2. The user's credit balance is checked before starting generation
+3. If insufficient credits, a 402 Payment Required response is returned
+4. Credits are only deducted after successful generation
+5. Simple fusion fallbacks do not consume credits

 ## Timeout Configuration

-The system uses tiered timeouts to work within Vercel's limits:
+The system uses environment-specific timeouts to work within Vercel's limits:

-1. **API Route Timeout**: 60 seconds (Vercel Hobby plan limit)
+1. **API Route Timeout**: 300 seconds (5 minutes) for Pro plan
 2. **Individual Service Timeouts**:
-   - Replicate Blend: 25 seconds
+   - Replicate Blend: 25 seconds (production) / 45 seconds (development)
    - GPT-4 Vision Description: 20 seconds (production) / 30 seconds (development)
-   - GPT-image-1 Enhancement: 45 seconds
+   - GPT-image-1 Enhancement: 400 seconds (production) / 250 seconds (development)
+   - Supabase Upload: 30 seconds (production) / 45 seconds (development)

-If you upgrade to a Vercel Pro/Team plan, you can increase these timeouts:
+If you're on a Vercel Hobby plan, consider reducing these timeouts further to stay within the 60-second limit.
-1. Change `maxDuration` in `route.ts` from 60 to 300 seconds
-2. Increase the service-specific timeouts accordingly

 ## Error Handling and Fallbacks

 The system includes a multi-level fallback mechanism:

 1. Primary Generation: Replicate Blend → GPT-4 Vision Description → GPT-image-1 Enhancement
-2. If GPT-4 Vision Description fails: Use generic enhancement prompt with GPT-image-1
+2. If GPT-4 Vision description fails: Use generic enhancement prompt with GPT-image-1
-3. If GPT-image-1 Enhancement fails: Use the original Replicate Blend image
+3. If GPT Image Enhancement fails: Use the original Replicate Blend image (saved as lastSuccessfulImageUrl)
 4. If Replicate Blend fails: Use Simple Method (one of the original Pokémon images)
 5. Each implementation includes retries for API calls with exponential backoff

+## Image Storage Strategy

+Successfully generated fusion images are stored in one of two ways:
+1. **Direct URLs**: When OpenAI returns a URL directly, it's used as-is
+2. **Supabase Storage**: When OpenAI returns base64 data, it's uploaded to Supabase
+   - Images use a naming convention: `fusion-gpt-enhanced-{timestamp}-{randomId}.png`
+   - Original image IDs are maintained when possible to track relationships

-## Optimizations
+## Debugging and Logging

-Several optimizations are included:

-1. URL-only approach: Uses direct URLs between services without saving to disk
-   - Eliminates file system operations for greater reliability
-   - Better suited for serverless environments
-   - Reduces latency by eliminating download/upload steps
-   - More scalable and stateless architecture
-   - Image URLs are passed directly between services with no intermediate file storage

-2. Timeout configuration for API calls to stay within Vercel limits
-3. Retry logic with exponential backoff for resilience
-4. Background conversion of transparent images to white backgrounds
-5. Logging at each step for debugging
-6. Modular design to isolate failures and enable graceful degradation
+The system implements extensive logging:
+1. Unique request IDs for tracking operations across multiple services
+2. Environment detection (production vs. development, Vercel vs. local)
+3. API key validation and format checks
+4. Timing information for operations
+5. Detailed error reporting with context
+6. Client testing functionality via GET endpoint